nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *   `contact find n/Tan` Shows all persons with `Tan` in their name.
 *   `contact find n/Jay t/classmates` Shows all persons with `Jay` in their name and persons with the `classmates` tag.

-### Creating a module : `module add`

-Creates a Module with a given name and members .

-Format: `module add n/MODULE_NAME [m/MEMBER_NAMES]…`

-Note: A Module can have more than 1 member separated by “,” but can only have one name.
-Members can be optional.

 ### Adding a tag to a user : `label add`

 Adds the given labels to a contact